 Again, many would opt for a navy suit over charcoal for their FIRST suit, and that’s fine if that’s what you choose.
 But we’re putting it second due to the funeral factor (and let’s hope that doesn’t become a factor).

 #3.
-The Light or Medium Gray / Tropical Wool Suit
+The Medium (or Light Gray) Wool Suit

-- Bonobos Jetsetter Light Gray Wool Suit – $550
+- Suitsupply Lazio Fit Medium Gray Wool Suit Separates – $598

-- Suitsupply Light Gray Lazio Fit Tropical Wool Suit – $359
+- Suitsupply Lazio Fit Mid Grey Lazio Fit Tropical Wool Suit – $399

 #4.
 The Subtle Pattern Wool Suit

-- Suitsupply Napoli Fit Charcoal Striped Suit – $399
+- Suitsupply Navy Stripe Lazio Fit Suit – $359

-Slow your roll Sparky.
 We’re not talking fat chalk stripes or massively contrasting plaids here.
-Something subtle.
-Say, a blue on navy plaid.
+Big, wide, garish pinstripes or checks can make you look like you’re off to dump a body in Lake Eerie.
+You’re after something subtle.
+A blue or gray tonal plaid.
 Or a fine pin stripe.
-A dark charcoal base with a white pinstripe could make you look like you stepped out of a Dick Tracy comic.
 Less can be more.
 Especially when it comes to suit patterns.

-- Suitsupply Havana Fit Linen Suit Separates – $598
+- Suitsupply Havana Fit Mid Gray Flannel Suit Separates – $638

 #6.
 The Wool Tuxedo

-There are very few places to rent a good looking, decent fitting tux.
-(Here’s one.)
 This is pretty far down the list because most guys these days don’t have black tie events to go to until later in life… if at all.
 Ever.
 But if you’re getting married or attending a big event and want to look your absolute best?
 Buy a tux.
 Have it tailored.
 It’ll be a great investment.
-Even if it’s an inexpensive tux, a little tailoring can go a long way.
-Peak lapel is timeless.
-Shawl is a bit more dashing.
-And finding a tux for cheap can be a tough ask.
+Because there are very few places to rent a good looking, decent fitting tux these days (yet here’s one.)
+In regards to style, peak lapel is timeless.
+Shawl collar is a bit more dashing.
+And know that finding a tux for cheap can be a tough ask.
 Retailers assume you’ve got cash, being that you’re shopping for a black tie event.

-- Suitsupply Havana Fit Light Gray Flannel Suit Separates – $598
+- Suitsupply Linen Cotton Havana Fit Suit – $598

-This post originally ran in 2017, but has since been updated with current product suggestions.
+This post originally ran in 2017, but since it’s one of the foundation posts, it gets checked and updated with current product suggestions from time to time.